zabulus/core/builds/install/arch-specific/win32/Readme.txt

-Please don't use the Firebird-devel list for technical support unless the question specifically relates to a new feature in Firebird 2.5
+Please don't use the Firebird-devel list for technical support unless the question specifically relates to a new feature in Firebird $MAJOR.$MINOR

 Happy Testing!

 From the Firebird team.